 Renewable energy ordinance would make San Francisco first major city in the country to require solar panels be installed on new construction.
 Trailing legislation will allow living roofs to be used to satisfy this requirement

-San Francisco — (February 25, 2016) On Tuesday, Supervisor Scott Wiener introduced legislation to require solar panels be installed on new residential and commercial buildings constructed in San Francisco.
-This legislation has the support of the San Francisco Department of the Environment and would make San Francisco the first major city in the country to require solar to be installed on new construction.
-Supervisor Wiener is also working on legislation, which will be introduced in the coming weeks, to include living roofs, aka green roofs, as eligible to satisfy this requirement.
-This legislation will help move San Francisco towards its goal of meeting 100% of the City’s electricity demand with renewable energy.
+San Francisco — (February 25, 2016) On Tuesday, Supervisor Scott Wiener’s legislation requires solar panels on new residential and commercial buildings in San Francisco.
+This legislation has the support of the San Francisco Department of the Environment.
+Moreover, it would make San Francisco the first major city in the country to require solar on new construction.
+Supervisor Wiener is also working on legislation, which he will be introducing in the coming weeks.
+It will include living roofs, aka green roofs, as eligible to satisfy this requirement.
+This legislation will help move San Francisco towards its goal.
+That’s of meeting 100% of the City’s electricity demand with renewable energy.

 “To fight climate change and achieve a clean energy future, we need to take decisive steps to reduce our reliance on fossil fuels,” said Supervisor Wiener.
 “This legislation will activate our roofs, which are an under-utilized urban resource, to make our City more sustainable and our air cleaner.
 In a dense, urban environment, we need to be smart and efficient about how we maximize the use of our space to achieve goals like promoting renewable energy and improving our environment.”

-Under existing state law, California’s Title 24 Energy Standards require 15% of roof area on new small and mid-sized buildings to be “solar ready,” which means the roof is unshaded by the proposed building itself, and free of obtrusions.
+Under existing state law, California’s Title 24 Energy Standards require 15% of roof area on new small and mid-sized buildings to be “solar ready.”
+That means the roof doesn’t have shade by the building process itself, and free of obtrusions.
 This state law applies to all new residential and commercial buildings of 10 floors or less.

-Mayor Ed Lee and former Mayor Gavin Newsom have both pushed for a policy that San Francisco meet 100% of its electricity demands through renewable energy.
-The Department of the Environment and the Environment Commission have been tasked with supporting and creating programs that satisfy this policy, including promoting the use of solar energy.
+Mayor Ed Lee and former Mayor Gavin Newsom have both pushed for a renewable energy policy.
+Specifically. that San Francisco meet 100% of its electricity demands through renewable energy.
+The Department of the Environment and the Environment Commission has a task to support and create programs that satisfy this policy.
+That includes promoting the use of solar energy.

 “The Better Roofs ordinance continues to push the City as a national leader on solar policy,” said Josh Arce, former President of the San Francisco Commission on the Environment, and community liaison for Laborers Local 261, a labor organization that trains solar jobseekers.
 “This legislation will expand our efforts to cover San Francisco rooftops with solar panels and tackle climate change, while also creating good jobs for our community.”